la2050/archive/_projects/2016/help-build-the-kcrw-media-center-designed-for-you-to-connect-with-public-radio-in-los-angeles.md

   Building the KCRW Media Center is only the beginning.
 KCRW will host free, public concerts, live talks, and cultural events in its new facility for all Angelenos to attend!
+Please explain how you will define and measure success for your project.​: >- As a public media service, we measure success in expanding our audience by tracking growth in listening loyalty and membership support.
+We evaluate the impact of our programs through qualitative and quantitative metrics that examine listenership/viewership data, community feedback, participation via digital platforms, and attendance at live events.
+We measure our success in advancing access to arts and culture through feedback from the artists, storytellers, and public and private cultural institutions with whom we partner.
+We measure our success in educating and engaging the public by measuring the impact of our original journalism and special reporting projects.
+We measure success in building and engaging communities through the attendance and feedback received at our original live event programming.
+  These metrics inform KCRW’s leadership of the public response to our work and guide strategic decision-making and investment in new opportunities.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/help-build-the-kcrw-media-center-designed-for-you-to-connect-with-public-radio-in-los-angeles/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5620032535741-team91.jpg
 organization_name: KCRW